Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Experimental Results

 \textbf{Evaluation on TUM RGB-D.} As a challenging dataset for monocular online systems, the TUM RGB-D dataset contains specific RGB-D sequences including rotation-only motion and textureless surface scanning in a small scene, captured by Kinect.
 As we do not rely on depth information in our system, we run experiments on a selected part of the dataset which are suitable for monocular systems and evaluate the results of camera trajectory against state-of-the-art systems.
 The quantitative comparison results can be found in Table~\ref{table:tum}.
 Note that DVO-SLAM, Kintinuous and Elastic Fusion use the depth data in their experiments, ENFT-SFM and VisualSFM are mostly processed offline.
 We quote the experiment results of VisualSFM from~\cite{Zhang2016a}, where the authors state that the results are achieved from their manually-extracted keyframes off-line.
 Though our approach achieves clear outperformances on most of the sequence, ORB-SLAM shows strong robustness dealing with dynamic objects (in \textit{fr2\_desk} sequence).

 \textbf{Evaluation on KITTI Odometry.} The KITTI dataset contains 11 video sequences captured by a fast-moving vehicle over long camera trajectories.
-In the experiments it has been shown that systems like ORB-SLAM which has a heavy reliance on explicit loop closures suffer on several sequences from the dataset.
-Since our proposed approach ensures global consistency by consecutively aligning the partitions rather than loose-connected keyframes, it convincingly shows the robustness on large-scale outdoor scenes.
+In the experiments it has been shown that systems like ORB-SLAM which relies heavily on explicit loop closures suffer on several sequences. \XL{Our proposed approach ensures global consistency by consecutively aligning the blocks and} convincingly shows the robustness on large-scale outdoor scenes.

-\textit{Quantitative Comparison} The quantitative comparisons of our estimations against ENFT-SFM, VisualSFM and ORB-SLAM are shown in Table.~\ref{table:kittiquant}.
+\textit{Quantitative Comparison} For the quantitative comparisons shown in Table.~\ref{table:kittiquant}.
 We quote the results of VisualSFM from~\cite{Zhang2016a}, where the authors pointed out that the trajectories are overly long for VisualSFM, resulting in disconnected blocks of trajectories.
 Hence the RMSE results are calculated by taking the largest component of the trajectory.
-For example, on Seq.02 the RMSE is computed based on 4.5\% of the whole trajectory.
-Moreover, ORB-SLAM fails to process Seq.01 due to lost of tracking at the beginning of the video sequence.
+Moreover, ORB-SLAM fails to process Seq.01 due to lost of tracking at the beginning of the video. \XL{We have also observed the average amounts of matched features over all sequences are 1126 and 837 per frame for SIFT and ORB, with inlier rates 0.6245 and 0.4528, respectively.
+In our experiments, the total feature extraction and matching time are 0.016s and 0.006s per frame for SIFT and ORB, respectively, on GPU.
+Furthermore, as the amount of post-RANSAC ORB is only about half of that of SIFT, our approach with ORB yields a lower accuracy though the pose estimation is faster.}

-\textit{Qualitative Comparison} Though ORB-SLAM is able to correctly detect and close the loop in Seq.02, it still shows a clear drift compared with our approach, our approach also shows a clearly more accurate estimation on Seq.08 and Seq.10 (in Fig.~\ref{fig:3seq}).
+\textit{Qualitative Comparison} Though ORB-SLAM is able to correctly detect and close the loop in Seq.02, it still shows large accumulated drift.
+Our approach shows a clearly more accurate estimation on Seq.08 and Seq.10 (in Fig.~\ref{fig:3seq}).
 Seq.08 does not contain loops so ORB-SLAM suffers from serious drifts both on translations and scale.
-While on Seq.10 ORB-SLAM has lost tracking from the beginning of the sequence and also shows accumulated drifts by the end of trajectory estimation.
+While on Seq.10 ORB-SLAM has lost tracking from the beginning of the sequence and also shows accumulated drift by the end of trajectory estimation.
 The rest of the qualitative comparisons are given in the supplementary materials, where our approach outperforms ORB-SLAM on all of the sequences.

+\textit{Modified LM Solver} We replace our modified LM solver with conventional Dogleg algorithm~\cite{ceres-solver} in local optimization and achieve better efficiency as shown.